 In North Carolina, leases can be written or verbal.
-Whenever there is a lease is entered into between a landlord and a tenant, North Carolina law (NC General Statutes Chapter 42 Article 5) automatically provides certain rights to the tenant like the right to a habitable rental unit and to the return of the security deposit.
+Whenever there is a lease entered into between a landlord and a tenant, North Carolina law (NC General Statutes Chapter 42 Article 5) automatically provides certain rights to the tenant like the right to a habitable rental unit and to the return of the security deposit.

 There are also additional county or municipality rules and protections for both landlords and tenants, so please check those as well.

-Warranty of Habitability in North Carolina
+Landlord Responsibilities in North Carolina

-- A smoke and carbon monoxide detector
+|Smoke and carbon monoxide detectors||Yes|

 Evictions in North Carolina

-- Week-to-Week rental agreement – 2 days of advance notice
+- Week-to-Week – 2 Days

-- Month-to-Month rental agreement – 7 days of advance notice
+- Month-to-Month – 7 Days

-- Year-to-Year rental agreement – 1 month of advance notice
+- Year-to-Year – 1 month

 Security Deposits in North Carolina

-- Week-to-Week lease – Not more than the value of 2 weeks’ rent
+- Week-to-Week – Two weeks’ rent

-- Month-to-Month lease – Not more than the value of 1.5 months’ rent
+- Month-to-Month – 1.5 months’ rent

 Lease Termination in North Carolina